 Throughout his time working in comics, Straczynski has also worked on several films most notably writing the thriller Changeling starring Angelina Jolie and directed by Clint Eastwood and the superhero action film Thor.

-In July 2012, J. Michael Straczynski announced the launching of his Studio JMS, a studio started to deal with the large collection of his written work.
+In July 2012, J. Michael Straczynski announced the launching of his Studio JMS a studio started to deal with the large collection of his written work.
+He also relaunched Joe's Comics as an imprint under Image with the two new titles Ten Grand and Sidekick.

 - 1979 Snow White: an assembly length children's play